GonzoTheDev/TUD-OOP-semester-1-CA/README.md

 # TUD-OOP-semester-1-CA
 TU Dublin - Object Oriented Programming Semester 1 CA - Create a banking system using python.
+This repository is my final submission.
+I received a grade of 67%.

 # PROBLEMS DESCRIPTION: